Rocket Companies Seeks U.S. IPO As Loan Growth Continues (Pending:RKT)

 The market opportunity for online digital lending is large and expected to grow substantially through 2025 as younger demographic users hasten the transition to digital processing.

-Rocket is well positioned to take advantage of the shift toward digital processes, both from a consumer demand standpoint as well as from the desire to reduce processing costs and transaction time.
+Rocket is well-positioned to take advantage of the shift toward digital processes, both from a consumer demand standpoint as well as from the desire to reduce processing costs and transaction time.

 I look forward to learning more IPO details from management.